JNRowe/versionah/doc/getting_started.rst

 More examples
 -------------

-If you're using :mod:`versionah` with another common tool, then new examples for this section are most welcome.
+If you're using `versionah` with another common tool, then new examples for this section are most welcome.
 Please consider posting them in an issue_ or pushing them to a fork on GitHub_, so that others can benefit.

 .. _make: http://www.gnu.org/software/make/make.html
 .. _automake: http://sources.redhat.com/automake/